Cathyling/to-do-list/README.md

 ### Prerequisites

-To run this app you need to have [Node.js](https://nodejs.org/en/download) installed on your local environment.
+To run this app, you need to have [Node.js](https://nodejs.org/en/download) installed on your local environment.

 ### Installation

 #### Clone this project

 In the terminal, run the following command:
 `git clone https://github.com/Cathyling/to-do-list.git`

 #### Navigate to the project directory